farengeyt451/seenit-episode-tracker/README.md

 ## 📝 License

-This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.
+This project is **Source-Available** under a **Non-Commercial Proprietary License**.

-**You are free to:**
+**You are allowed to:**

-- ✅ Share and redistribute the code
+- ✅ View the source code
-- ✅ Modify and build upon it
-- ✅ Use it for personal and educational purposes
+- ✅ Modify it for personal, non-commercial use only

-**Under the following terms:**
+**You are NOT allowed to:**

+- 🚫 Sell, license, redistribute, or publish this software or any modified versions
-- 🚫 **No Commercial Use** — You may not use this work for commercial purposes
+- 🚫 Use any part of this software for commercial purposes
-- 📝 **Attribution** — You must give appropriate credit and link to the license
-- 🔄 **ShareAlike** — If you modify the code, you must distribute it under the same license
+- 🚫 Re-upload to any browser extension store without explicit written permission
+- 🚫 Reverse engineer premium features or server components

+All rights not explicitly granted are reserved by the author.

+For commercial permissions or business inquiries, contact: **seenitapp@outlook.com**

-For more details, see the [LICENSE](LICENSE) file or visit [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+For more details, see the [LICENSE](LICENSE) file.

 ---